joaquimmmagalhaes/sftpgo/docs/webdav.md

 WebDAV should work as expected for most use cases but there are some minor issues and some missing features.

+If you use WebDAV behind a reverse proxy ensure to preserve the `Host` header or `COPY`/`MOVE` operations will fail.
+For example for apache you have to set `ProxyPreserveHost On`.

 Know issues:

 - removing a directory tree on Cloud Storage backends could generate a `not found` error when removing the last (virtual) directory.
 This happens if the client cycles the directories tree itself and removes files and directories one by one instead of issuing a single remove command
 - the used [WebDAV library](https://pkg.go.dev/golang.org/x/net/webdav?tab=doc) asks to open a file to execute a `stat` and sometimes reads some bytes to find the content type.
 Stat calls are executed before and after a download too, so to be able to properly list a directory you need to grant both `list` and `download` permissions and to be able to upload files you need to gran both `list` and `upload` permissions
 - the used `WebDAV library` not always returns a proper error code/message, most of the times it simply returns `Method not Allowed`.
 I'll try to improve the library error codes in the future
-- if an object within a directory cannot be accessed, for example due to OS permissions issues or because is a missing mapped path for a virtual folder, the directory listing will fail.
-In SFTP/FTP the directory listing will succeed and you'll only get an error if you try to access to the problematic file/directory
+- if a file or a directory cannot be accessed, for example due to OS permissions issues or because a mapped path for a virtual folder is a missing, it will be omitted from the directory listing.
+This behavior is different from SFTP/FTP where you will be able to see the problematic file/directory in the directory listing, you will only get an error if you try to access it.

 We plan to add [Dead Properties](https://tools.ietf.org/html/rfc4918#section-3) support in future releases.
 We need a design decision here, probably the best solution is to store dead properties inside the data provider but this could increase a lot its size.
 Alternately we could store them on disk for local filesystem and add as metadata for Cloud Storage, this means that we need to do a separate `HEAD` request to retrieve dead properties for an S3 file.
 For big folders will do a lot of requests to the Cloud Provider, I don't like this solution.
 Another option is to expose a hook and allow you to implement `dead properties` outside SFTPGo.